Wyoming toad: Behavior

 Toads emerge from hibernation in early May to migrate to the north shore for mating.
 They return to the south shore by late September or early October for hibernation.
 The younger toads are active as long as one month later than are older toads, which gives them more time to store energy for hibernation and reduce intraspecific competition.
 The mating call of the Wyoming toad has a low frequency along with a slow pulse rate, but the duration is longer than that of other types of toads.
 Wyoming toads mature earlier, with males at only two years and females at three years, than other higher-elevation bufonids in their Wyoming habitat.
 Disease has played a major role in the decline of the Wyoming toad.

 Reproduction

-There are believed to be 100 Wyoming toads still living in the wild, and as a result, a recovery group was formed by the U.S. Fish and Wildlife Service's Saratoga National Fish Hatchery in 1998ref name=browne/> The goal of this recovery group was to perform captive breeding and reintroduce tadpoles into the wild.
+There are believed to be 100 Wyoming toads still living in the wild, and as a result, a recovery group was formed by the U.S. Fish and Wildlife Service's Saratoga National Fish Hatchery in 1998.
+The goal of this recovery group was to perform captive breeding and reintroduce tadpoles into the wild.
 However, the captive breeding program has seen low reproductive output because of low ovulation and fertilization rates.
 Female toads were given a dose of luteinizing hormone releasing hormone (LHRHa), which induces spawning in fish, while male toads were treated with human chorionic gonadotropin (hCG).
 IVF technology may also assist in the species' long-term genetic management.
 Extended "priming" of the Wyoming toad yielded higher fecundity and an increased number of eggs per toad was observed, as well as a greater rate of survival from fertilization to the swim-up stage.
+Studies have also found that higher water temperatures reduce the time to metamorphosis.